 - Treatment will not normally be undertaken during the evening or overnight.
 However a gritter will be on standby in each area to respond to blue light emergencies, police "call-outs" and during periods of unexpected or severe weather.

-Treatment is carried out on Christmas Day and New Years Day but only on main routes again for blue light emergencies, police "call-outs" and during periods of unexpected or severe weather.
+Treatment is only carried out on Christmas Day and New Years Day on main routes for blue light emergencies, police "call-outs" and during periods of unexpected or severe weather.

 Priority 1 (Red)